mattbellis/PHYS-3330/raw-content/lab3-raw.md

 *HINT: You should have already done these calculations in your prelab.
 Just enter the measured values of your components.*

-## Use the Mathematica models to plot the expected the behavior of the filters
+## Use the models to plot the expected the behavior of the filters

 Plot your mathematical models of all three filter circuits (three independent plots) using your actual component values.
 The frequency range should cover at least $10^{–3}  f_c$ to $10^3 f_c$ (or $f_0$) to show the full behavior.